-This post shows students and new users how to turn on HDR feature in Windows 11 if it’s not already enabled and available to your desktop.
+This post shows students and new users how to turn the HDR feature on or off in Windows 11.

 How to Turn on Auto HDR in Windows 11

-Again, turning or or enable auto HDR in Windows is pretty straightforward and easy.
-Simply go to Windows System’s settings for display and enable.
+Again, turning or enabling auto HDR in Windows is pretty straightforward.
+Go to Windows System’s settings for the Display, which will allow it.

 Alternatively, you can use the search box on the taskbar and search for Settings.
 Then select to open it.

 Windows Settings pane should look similar to the image below.
-In Windows Settings, click System, select Display on the right pane of your screen shown in the image below.
+In Windows Settings, click System, and select Display on the right pane of your screen, as shown in the image below.

-On the System > Display settings pane, select HDR or Use HDR as highlighted below
+Select HDR or Use HDR as highlighted below on the

 How to Disable HDR in Windows 11

-If allows Windows 11 to manage your desktop HDR content, and it’s not working as expected for you, you can simply turn it off.
+If Windows 11 allows you to manage your desktop HDR content, and it’s not working as expected, you can turn it off.

-To turn off HDR feature in Windows, reverse the steps above.
+To turn off the HDR feature in Windows, reverse the steps above.